DiscordSenseii/Aka/README.md

-tentacles | I'm sorry but, why do they look like intestines? thighs | The top part of your legs, very hot, isn't it? uglyBastard | The one thing most of us can all agree to hate :) uniform | Military, Konbini, Nurse Uniforms, etc!~ Sexy~
+tentacles | I'm sorry but, why do they look like intestines? thighs | The top part of your legs, very hot, isn't it? uglyBastard | The one thing most of us can all agree to hate :) uniform |Military, Konbini, Work, Nurse Uniforms, etc!~ Sexy~

 ## Wallpaper Function(s)
 Example: